Posts

 The social dynamics of public transit also contribute to a sense of presence and connection.
 While the experience of riding a bus or train can be solitary, it is often filled with subtle interactions that foster a sense of shared humanity.
 A glance at a fellow passenger, a quiet exchange of smiles, or even the act of offering a seat to someone in need can create a moment of connection that is both meaningful and grounding.
 These small interactions remind individuals that they are part of a larger community, reinforcing a sense of belonging that is essential for mental well-being.

-In this way, public transit becomes more than just a means of transportation—it becomes a space for reflection, awareness, and connection.
+In this way, public transit becomes more than just a means of transportation — it becomes a space for reflection, awareness, and connection.
 By offering a structured yet flexible environment, it allows individuals to slow down, engage with their surroundings, and cultivate a deeper sense of presence.
-As more people recognize the mental health benefits of this experience, public transit has the potential to become not just a practical solution for mobility, but a powerful tool for personal growth and well-being.
-Understanding the psychology of public transport - user experience and satisfaction can further enhance these benefits.
+The psychology of transit user experience and satisfaction shows that predictability and cleanliness matter almost as much as frequency for building habitual ridership — and that habitual ridership is what compounds the mental-health benefits over time.

 The Social Connectivity of Public Transit